-This article explains the meaning of each level in the inspection issue priority scale (Unload/High/Moderate/Low).
+This article explains the meanings of each level (Unload/High/Moderate/Low) in the inspection issue priority scale.

-To better understand the issue priority scale provided in the conformity inspection reports (Unload/High/Moderate/Low), here are definitions for each level used in Damotech’s warehouse inspection reports are below.
+To better understand the issue priority scale provided in the conformity inspection reports (Unload/High/Moderate/Low), the definitions for each issue priority level used in Damotech’s warehouse inspection reports are below.